-Programming against PF\PACKET socket interface.
+Programming against the PF\PACKET socket interface

 In this practice we develop a program that sends a frame directly over the Ethernet.
 The program transmits the frame by calling the send() function of a PF\PACKET/Datagram socket.
 The payload encapsulated into the frame results from repeatedly copying a string of bytes provided by the user on the command line.
 The transmission is checked by having tcpdump receive the frame, either in the same host that transmits the frame or at any other host within the same LAN.

 The source code includes comments to the most important data structures and program operations.
-Skimming the comments should result sufficient for you to understand them; if necessary, scan the code for a more detailed study thereof.
-Below, an overall explanation of the program is developed focusing on the few functions that comprise it and on the socket calls and sockets data structures involved.
-In the upcoming WH-Practices we'll do socket programming at other layers' service interfaces and will test other sockets' features and will create slightly richer programs.
+If necessary, scan the code for a more detailed study thereof.
+Below, an overall explanation of the program is developed by focusing on the few functions that comprise it and on the socket calls and sockets data structures involved.
 The purpose of the proposed exercises is twofold.
 On the one hand, they are aimed at improving the basis of your knowledge about network architecture and sockets; on the other hand, their aim is to improve your hands on ability in C programming and in Linux networking.